hzqst/BetterSpray/README.md

 (Make a backup of your svencoop.exe first)
 Or follow these steps manually:

-1. Copy `BetterSpray.dll` to `/Sven Co-op/svencoop/metahook/plugins/`
+1. Copy `/Build/metahook` to `/Sven Co-op/svencoop/metahook/`

 2. Add `BetterSpray.dll` in `/Sven Co-op/svencoop/metahook/configs/plugins.lst`

+3. Copy `/Build/bettersprays` to `/Sven Co-op/svencoop/bettersprays/`

-3. Run game, click "Better Sprays" in the main menu.
+4. Run game, click "Better Sprays" in the main menu.

-4. Click "Load" button and load whatever you want.
+5. Click "Load" button and load whatever image you want.

  Note on Antivirus False Positives
 Some antivirus software like Avast may flag this plugin (or the game executable) as "Win32:MalwareX-gen [Misc]".